HamburgChimps/apple-notes-liberator/README.md

 If the program exits with no output to the terminal, then everything should have gone well and you should have a `liberated-notes` directory inside of the directory from which you executed the program.
 The `liberated-notes` directory will contain the following things:

-- a `notes.json` file.
+- A `notes.json` file.
 This is a JSON representation of all extracted notes.
 - Copies of all embedded files that could be extracted from your notes data.
 These will be referenced in the `notes.json` file.
+- A `notes.sqlite` file.
+This is a copy of your Notes.app SQLite database.

 See [Output Format][7] for more information on how the extracted information is structured.